AyushExel/bridge/README.md

 Detailed python docs coming soon.

 ## Installation
-Git clone the repo and run `pip install .`
+Git clone the repo and run `pip install bridgeai`
 Pip package coming soon

 ## Contract Language
-Currently we're using json to write and ship contracts.
+Currently I'm using json to write and ship contracts.
 You can use the following structure

 ```json
 {